 - The identity or character of a place comes from the way that buildings, streets and spaces, landscape and infrastructure combine together and how people experience them.
 It is not just about the buildings or how a place looks, but how it engages with all of the senses.
-Local character makes places distinctive.
+Local character makes places distinctive and memorable and helps people to find their way around.
 Well-designed, sustainable places with a strong identity give their users, occupiers and owners a sense of pride, helping to create and sustain communities and neighbourhoods. - Well-designed places, buildings and spaces: - have a positive and coherent identity that everyone can identify with, including residents and local communities, so contributing towards health and well-being, inclusion and cohesion; - have a character that suits the context, its history, how we live today and how we are likely to live in the future; and - are visually attractive, to delight their occupants and other users.